Appeal from Traffic Court

 If neither side used the provisions of rule 6.460 or otherwise provided for an appropriate record for the appeal, a record may be created pursuant to rule 9.200(b)(4), Florida Rules of Appellate Procedure.

-Under this provision, the person bring the appeal “may prepare a statement of the evidence or proceedings from the best means available” such as their personal recollection.
+Under this provision, the person that brings the appeal “may prepare a statement of the evidence or proceedings from the best means available” such as their personal recollection.

 The clerk of court must include the final approved statement as part of the record certified to the appellate court.